JetBrains/amper/docs/Documentation.md

 - Main Module cannot depend on its Auxiliary Module in `dependencies:` section, but can in `test-dependencies:` section.
 - Auxiliary Module is not accessible from outside its main Module, so other Modules can't depend on Auxiliary Modules.

-You may think of tests which are located in `test/` folder and have dedicated `test-dependencies:` and `test-settings:` as Auxiliary Modules, which are embedded directly into the main Module's DSL for the convenience.
+You may think of tests which are located in `test/` folder and have dedicated `test-dependencies:` and `test-settings:` as Auxiliary Modules, which are embedded directly into the main Module for the convenience.

 _NOTE: Auxiliary Modules design is work in progress is not implemented in the prototype._